jmanuel1/personal-website/_drafts/getting-started-with-selenium.md

 ```

 Now, we need an object that represents what we are waiting for and expecting to
-happen in the web browser--that there should be visible text in our chosen element.
+happen inside the web browser--that there should be visible text in our chosen
+element.
 We can do that using `expects.text_to_be_present_in_element`.

 ```python
     expectation = expects.text_to_be_present_in_element(selector, text)